-The bandwith of areas covered by interventions developed and evaluated by the PROTECT Lab in cooperation with national and international expertise includes:
+The bandwidth of areas covered by interventions developed and evaluated by the PROTECT Lab in cooperation with national and international expertise includes:

 Together with our partners, we have evaluated these interventions in over 40 randomized controlled trials to assess the efficacy of internet- and mobile-based health trainings.